-Choriocarcinoma usually manifests with symptoms due to metastases.
+Choriocarcinoma usually manifests with symptoms due to lung, liver, or brain metastases.

-Gestational trophoblastic disease does not impair fertility or predispose to prenatal or perinatal complications (eg, congenital malformations, spontaneous abortions).
+Gestational trophoblastic disease does not impair subsequent fertility or predispose to prenatal or perinatal complications (eg, congenital malformations, spontaneous abortions) in subsequent pregnancies.

 Gestational trophoblastic disease is suspected in women with a positive pregnancy test and any of the following:

 Unexpectedly high levels of beta-hCG detected during pregnancy testing (except for placental site trophoblastic tumor and epithelioid trophoblastic tumor, which result in low beta-hCG levels)

 Uterine size much larger than expected for dates